pedrojesusbenito-netizen/vendor-spend-analysis/README.md

   - `top_3_cost_savings_opportunities.md`
     Executive-ready summary of the three highest-impact cost-savings opportunities identified from the classified dataset.

+   - `outputs/executive_memo_v3.md`
+    The final, high-level communication memo synthesizing the vendor rationalization findings and formalizing the strategic recommendations for the CEO and CFO.

 - `methodology.md`
   Description of the analytical approach, assumptions, constraints, and quality control steps applied.